Leon Best: Ipswich Town

 Best joined Ipswich Town on 30 August 2016 on a one-year contract, as a replacement for the outgoing Daryl Murphy.
 He struggled to keep his place in the team, and following his performance on 17 January 2017 in an FA Cup tie against non-league Lincoln City, where Ipswich were beaten 1–0, Mick McCarthy stated that Best would never play for Ipswich Town again.
 "I told him after the Lincoln game that he is not part of my plans here.
 He's still with us and may have to have something done with his groin.
 We will see but he won't be playing for us."

 He was released by Ipswich Town at the end of the 2016–17 season.
 He made just 12 appearances and scored no goals.

 Charlton Athletic

 On 28 November 2017, Charlton Athletic announced the signing of Best on a two-month contract.
 He made 5 appearances for Charlton, with it being cut short due to a knee injury sustained on New Year's Day.
-He was released in January after his contract expired, though he remained at the club so he could recover from his injury.
-He's been without a club since.
+He was released in January after his contract expired, although he remained at the club so he could recover from his injury.
+He has been without a club since.